brettenf-UW/OptimoV2/REVISED_ARCHITECTURE.md

 1. **Gurobi MILP Engine (milp_soft.py)**: UNCHANGED - This is the core that works well
 2. **Greedy Algorithm**: UNCHANGED - Still provides initial solution to Gurobi
 3. **Data Models**: Just Python classes for data validation/passing, NOT optimization models
-4. **Registrar AI**: Only sees summary statistics, NO student personal data
+4. **Registrar AI**: Gemini-based agent that only sees summary statistics, NO student personal data

 ## What We're Actually Building